How to Tell If Your Hair Is Thinning

 “Some patients will describe it as a change in the overall quality of their hair,” said Dr. Ilyas.
 “They may find themselves using more products to compensate for how difficult their hair becomes to manage, or they may even find themselves opting for shorter hairstyles to avoid tangling and to add volume.”

 For best results, only opt for hair care products that are free of harsh or potentially toxic ingredients.
-For instance, the GRO Revitalizing Shampoo & Conditioner Kit contains two gentle, nourishing, chemical-free formulas that feature our proprietary vegan keratin, which physically bonds to each strand to promote strong, shiny hair.
+For instance, the GRO Revitalizing Shampoo & Conditioner Kit contains two gentle, nourishing formulas that features Karmatin™, a vegan alternative to keratin, which physically bonds to each strand to promote strong, shiny looking hair.

 Stray Hairs Everywhere